codepath/android_guides/Getting-Started-with-Gradle.md

+### Intro to Gradle

+Gradle is a new dependency management system for Java.
+You can find the configurations specified in `build.gradle` files.

+Android Studio provides an [Android Gradle plugin](https://developer.android.com/tools/building/plugin-for-gradle.html) that allow you to provide different versions of your app (i.e. paid and unpaid, custom builds for different Android devices) while still leveraging the same code base.
+It also enables signing your APK and code obfuscation support too, as well as [many other features](https://developer.android.com/tools/building/plugin-for-gradle.html).

 ### Importing existing Android Studio projects

 When importing existing Android Studio projects, you should make sure to select the `build.gradle` in the top-level directory.
 If you choose this option, you should see the `Use default gradle wrapper` option exposed and will be able to import the project properly.
 If you select on a folder or even the `app/build.gradle` file, you are likely to import a blank project and will need to redo the import.